Custom Letterpress, Cute Cards, Stylish Invitations: These Are the Best Online Stationery Stores

 Based in Chicago, Chandra Greer’s eponymous online stationery shop brings together gems from all over the world.
 There are greeting cards from the United Kingdom; an extensive collection of high-quality and meticulously crafted Japanese notebooks; and small stationery brands from throughout the United States.
 You’ll find scissors that you won’t want to tuck away in a drawer, Belgian paper goods dating back to 1492, and abundant card options to send to your BFF.

 Among other designs, Greer carries letterpress and screen-printed cards.
 “The letterpress is labor-intensive, time-intensive, and skill based,” says Greer.
 “It involves transferring artwork to plates, which are then inked and applied to each card with a letterpress printer.”
 Screen printing, she says, “is an interesting technique because the designer is able to print with more vivid inks or print light colors on dark papers.
 Like letterpress, it’s also a tactile technique—if you run your fingers across a screen-printed card, you can actually feel the ink on the paper.”
-Sarah Schwartz—the editor in chief of Stationery Trends, host of podcast The Paper Fold, and voice behind The Paper Nerd—is a fan of Greer’s selections.
+Sarah Schwartz—the editor in chief of Stationery Trends, host of the podcast The Paper Fold, and voice behind The Paper Nerd—is a fan of Greer’s selections.
 “She really immerses herself in the brands out there and has a hyper-curated selection in her shop,” says Schwartz.

 Best Greeting Card Selection: Greenwich Letterpress